 I recommend designating a recycling advocate who is a familiar, consistent face for staff to go to with questions and who can provide gentle reminders about the program.
 It’s important that this person values the goal at hand, so seek out a volunteer.

 Also make sure you know the regulations and resources available in your community to make the most of your efforts.
 For information on where to recycle various items, check your county or town’s website.
 You can also use a search tool like Recycle Nation or Earth911 to find recycling locations for almost anything.
 Be aware that recycling companies sometimes change the materials they accept based on the market.
-Stay up-to-date on what they’ll take, and if one company says no, keep looking!
+Stay up to date on what they’ll take, and if one company says no, keep looking!

 Have questions or need more ideas?
 Use our Contact form to let me know.